kurron/vagrant-infrastructure-server/README.md

 #Overview
-This project is a Vagrant box that is provisioned for Docker development.
-The provisioning mechanism is based on Ansible and allows for user-specific customizations to be applied.
+This project is a Vagrant box that is provisioned run various services needed at both build-time and run-time of a software project.

 #Prerequisites

 * [Vagrant](https://www.vagrantup.com/) installed and working
 * [VirtualBox](https://www.virtualbox.org/) installed and working
-* a working internet connection
-* Your corporate VPN running (if you want to apply some work-specific plays)

 #Building
 All the components of the environment live in repositories on the internet so there is nothing to build.